Python-GIS-book/site/source/part1/chapter-01/md/04-conditional-statements.md

 ### Comparison operators

 Comparison operators such as `>` and `==` compare the values on each side of the operator.
-Here is the full list of operators used for value comparisons in Python:
+Table 1.3 lists operators used for value comparisons in Python:

 | Operator | Description              |
 | -------- | ------------------------ |